 We want to ensure that our customers have a positive and enjoyable visit to the MAC.
 We would welcome feedback on any access issues you may want to chat to us about.

-The MAC has developed an Access Charter which aims to help us do all possible to meet your needs when visiting us – whatever your needs may be.
+The MAC has developed an Access Register which aims to help us do all possible to meet your needs when visiting us‚ whatever your needs may be.

-Please contact our Box Office on 028 9023 5053 to register for the Access Charter and to help us provide the best options for you when booking your tickets.
+Please contact our Box Office on 028 9023 5053 to register for the Access Register and to help us provide the best options for you when booking your tickets.

-It is also possible for deaf people or people with hearing loss to contact our Box Office team by text message on 07786894406 to register for the Access Charter or to book tickets.
+It is also possible for deaf people or people with hearing loss to contact our Box Office team by emailing firstname.lastname@example.org to register for the Access Register or to book tickets.

 We can help meet any support needs you may have so that you can fully enjoy your visit to the MAC.
 Our Box Office staff will be happy to help.